lucasmlp/helm-cli/README.md

 # Helm CLI

-This repository contains a command-line interface (CLI) tool called Helm CLI.
+This repository contains a command-line interface (CLI) tool known as Helm CLI.
 The Helm CLI is a utility for interacting with Helm, the package manager for Kubernetes.

-## Considerations about the requirements
+## Considerations About the Requirements

-1. Storing a list of helm charts internally in the application won't work.
-The reason forthat is that this application is a CLI application.
+1. Storing a list of Helm charts internally in the application won't work.
+The reason for this is that this application is a CLI application.
 It has a short lifecycle and only runs when a command is received.
-This way, an internal list wouldn't last for more than one lifecycle.
+In this way, an internal list wouldn't last for more than one lifecycle.

 2. I've added a command to add the repositories to the application.
 This way, it's not necessary to hardcode the path of the repositories.

 ## Architecture

-The CLI is composed of three layers.
-The presentation layer (package CLI), service layer (package service) and adapter layer(package adapter).
-The business rules are contained in the service layer.
-The adapter layer is responsible to conect the application with external services and databases.
+The CLI is composed of three layers: the presentation layer (package CLI), service layer (package service), and adapter layer (package adapter).
+The business rules are contained in the service layer and the adapter layer is responsible for connecting the application with external services and databases.

 The adapter packages are injected into the service packages via dependency injection.
-The same thing happens with the service packages and the cli package.
-They are injected into the CLI package via dependency injection.
+The same thing happens with the service packages and the CLI package; they are injected into the CLI package via dependency injection.
 The whole injection process happens in main.go.

 The layers are bound to each other by contracts, the interface.go files.
-They can be easily be injected with another implementation that satisfies those contracts.
+They can easily be injected with another implementation that satisfies those contracts.

 ## Installation